-CFDs vs. Futures and Options
+CFDs vs Futures and Options

-To decide which one to operate with, you must first know what you are looking for, since each of the derivatives has particular characteristics.
-For example, futures and options are ideal for opening long term positions, since their daily commissions are cheaper and their opening rates are higher than those of CFDs.
-Therefore, CFDs are better suited to small and short positions.
+To decide which kind of derivative to use, you must first know what you're looking for since each derivative has particular characteristics.
+For example, futures and options are ideal for opening long-term positions because their daily commissions are cheaper, and their opening rates are higher than those of CFDs.

-On the other hand, the CFD, having greater liquidity and not having an expiration date, allows the position to be closed at any time.
-While with the futures and options it is probable that there is not enough liquidity and the cost to undo the position is very high.
+On the other hand, CFDs are better suited to small and short positions.
+In addition to that, CFDs have greater liquidity and don't feature an expiry date, meaning you can close the position at any time.
+With futures and options, there may not be enough liquidity, and the cost to undo the position is very high.

-Is It Worth to Trade Futures or Options?
+Is It Worth Trading Futures or Options?

 Previously, we talked about the differences between CFDs and futures and options.
-However, you must also take into account certain particularities between futures and options so that you can choose the one that best suits you.
+However, you should also take into account certain particularities between futures and options so that you can choose the one that best suits you.